awsdocs/aws-cloudformation-user-guide/doc_source/best-practices.md

 ## Use cross\-stack references to export shared resources<a name="cross-stack"></a>

 When you organize your AWS resources based on lifecycle and ownership, you might want to build a stack that uses resources that are in another stack\.
-You can hard\-code values or use input parameters to pass resource names and IDs\.
+You can hardcode values or use input parameters to pass resource names and IDs\.
 However, these methods can make templates difficult to reuse or can increase the overhead to get a stack running\.
 Instead, use cross\-stack references to export resources from a stack so that other stacks can use them\.
 Stacks can use the exported resources by calling them using the `Fn::ImportValue` function\.

 For example, you might have a network stack that includes a VPC, a security group, and a subnet\.
 You want all public web applications to use these resources\.
 By exporting the resources, you allow all stacks with public web applications to use them\.
 For more information, see [Walkthrough: Refer to resource outputs in another AWS CloudFormation stack](walkthrough-crossstackref.md)\.

 ## Verify quotas for all resource types<a name="limits"></a>

 Before launching a stack, ensure that you can create all the resources that you want without hitting your AWS account limits\.
 If you hit a limit, CloudFormation won't create your stack successfully until you increase your quota or delete extra resources\.
 Each service can have various limits that you should be aware of before launching a stack\.
 For example, by default, you can only launch 2000 CloudFormation stacks per region in your AWS account\.
-For more information about limits and how to increase the default limits, see [AWS service limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *AWS General Reference*\.
+For more information about limits and how to increase the default limits, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *AWS General Reference*\.

 ## Reuse templates to replicate stacks in multiple environments<a name="reuse"></a>